rcotter/polymer-take-photo/README.md

 # \<polymer-take-photo\>

-Take a photo using browser media capture and streams [API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API)
+Take a photo using browser [media capture and streams API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API).
+To be sure, use Chrome.

 ## Install the Polymer-CLI